timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-04-20:
+# Objectives for Today 2020-04-21:

-## Morning / All Day
+## Morning

-- Upload streams to YouTube
-- Update Key Performance Indicators
-- Create Promotional Trailer/Content for Eggcelerate!
+- Writing up a post-mortem review of the weekend creating Eggcelerate!
+- Spending some time considering the path for next two weeks: Eggcelerate! or Track Tool

 ## Evening